JimothyJohn/financial-analysis/README.md

 ./Quickstart aapl
 ```

+## TODO

+[ ] Consolidate expenses into lists of keys and summarize them.

 ## Resources

 Wouldn't be possible without sec-api, hoping to make totally independent and built in Rust eventually, though, would be cool.